vittominacori/erc1363-payable-token/README.md

 [![Coverage Status](https://coveralls.io/repos/github/vittominacori/erc1363-payable-token/badge.svg?branch=master)](https://coveralls.io/github/vittominacori/erc1363-payable-token?branch=master)
 [![MIT licensed](https://img.shields.io/github/license/vittominacori/erc1363-payable-token.svg)](https://github.com/vittominacori/erc1363-payable-token/blob/master/LICENSE)

+ERC-1363 allows to implement an ERC-20 token that can be used for payments.

 This is an implementation of the [ERC-1363 Payable Token](https://eips.ethereum.org/EIPS/eip-1363) that defines a token interface for ERC-20 tokens that supports executing recipient code after `transfer` or `transferFrom`, or spender code after `approve`.

-ERC-1363 allows to implement an ERC-20 token that can be used for payments.
+## Abstract
 There is no way to execute code after an ERC-20 transfer or approval (i.e. making a payment), so to make an action it is required to send another transaction and pay GAS twice.
 ERC-1363 makes token payments easier and working without the use of any other listener.
 It allows to make a callback after a transfer or approval in a single transaction.

 There are many proposed uses of Ethereum smart contracts that can accept ERC-20 payments.